iterative/dvc.org/content/docs/studio/self-hosting/installation/k8s-helm.md

     -f values.yaml
 ```

-🎉 You can now access DVC Studio in your browser on the domain that you've configured.
+🎉 You can now access DVC Studio in your browser on the domain (hostname) that you've configured.